hypeJunction/Elgg-avatars/README.md

 ### Allow avatars

-To allow entities to have avatars, use `'container_permissions_check','object'` hook.
+To allow entities to have avatars, use `'avatars:enabled', "$type:$subtype"` hook.

 ### Input Field